 iter = 700

-Results can be examined one at a time usign
+) Results can be examined one at a time usign

-me_diag(fit, 'insurance', georgia)
+me_diag(fit, 'insurance', georgia) and

-me_diag(fit, 'college', georgia)
+me_diag(fit, 'college', georgia).

 Income and other magnitudes are often log transformed.
 In that case,